TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/CoaAndCoaInt/Index.rst

 COA, COA\_INT
 ^^^^^^^^^^^^^

-This is a cObject, in which you can place several other cObjects using numbers to enumerate them.
+COA stands for "content object array" and is a cObject, in which you can place several other cObjects using numbers to enumerate them.

-COA stands for "content object array"; it has the alias COBJ\_ARRAY.
-You can also call it "COBJ\_ARRAY" instead of COA.

 You can also create this object as a COA\_INT in which case it works exactly like the :ref:`USER_INT <cobj-user-int>` object does: It's